 Sergei Vladimir Korschmin began learning music aged four.
 His mother, an amateur pianist, gave him his first musical training.
-This led him eventually to the Central School of Music aged five, the Moscow College of Arts aged fourteen, where he received a Bachelor of Creative Arts in Performance & Education, and to the Moscow P. I. Tchaikovsky Conservatory aged eighteen, completing a Bachelor of Music degree in Performance.
+This led him eventually to the Central School of Music aged five, the State Music College (Moscow) aged fourteen, where he received a Bachelor of Creative Arts in Performance & Education, and to the Moscow P. I. Tchaikovsky Conservatory aged eighteen, completing a Bachelor of Music degree in Performance.

-Sergei also regularly invited both as a Conductor and Teacher, to tutor and direct vacation workshops and master classes.
-Sergei is a guest conductor with Queensland Youth Symphony and Western Australian Youth Symphony and in 2003 was appointed a permanent conductor of the Second Queensland Youth Orchestra & QYO Chamber Orchestra.
+Sergei is also regularly invited, both as a Conductor and Teacher, to tutor and direct vacation workshops and master classes.
+Sergei is a guest conductor with Queensland Youth Symphony and Western Australian Youth Symphony and from 2002 – 2020 has been permanent conductor of the Second Queensland Youth Orchestra & QYO Chamber Orchestra.
 Since 2009, he has also been the conductor of both the Queensland Korean Orchestra and Queensland Korean Youth Orchestra.